 This cat had no palpable thyroid enlargement.

 Thyroid scintigraphy has three more uses in cats.
-First, it is an excellent method for evaluating the size of ectopic thyroid tissue, which can be located anywhere from base of the tongue to the heart.
+First, it is an excellent method for evaluating the size of ectopic thyroid tissue, which can be located anywhere from the base of the tongue to the heart.
 Second, it can locate large tumors that gravity has pulled into the thoracic cavity.
 Finally, thyroid scintigraphy also provides valuable information for diagnosing and evaluating cats with thyroid carcinomas.

 Planar thyroid scintigraphy of a hyperthyroid cat with a functional thyroid carcinoma.